 Add UTM Tracking to a Campaign Email

-When creating a campaign in Klaviyo, you can select if you would like to use UTM tracking, and if you would like to use your account defaults or set custom value.
+When creating a campaign in Klaviyo, you can select if you want to use UTM tracking, and if you would like to use your account defaults or set custom value.
 If you choose to use custom values, this will override your account's default settings, so any changes you make to your default settings before the campaign is sent will not have any impact.

 Add UTM Tracking to a Flow SMS